 Are there differences in VAT between monthly and yearly plans?

 VAT is typically applied per renewal, which may differ by period.
 Monthly renewals may incur VAT more frequently, while yearly plans lock in your rate for a longer term but still follow regional tax rules at renewal.
+Wsl Not Working With VPN Here’s How To Fix It

 How can I verify that NordVPN is applying VAT correctly for my country?

 Review your invoice, compare the VAT rate with your country’s standard rate, and reach out to NordVPN support if you see a discrepancy.
 They can confirm whether the tax treatment aligns with local rules.
-Nordvpn subscription plans: pricing, features, differences between plans, and tips for choosing the right one

 If my country doesn’t charge VAT on digital services, will NordVPN still charge VAT?